CYX22222003/plane_boarding_timer_core/README.md

-# What is this respository?
+# The content of this respository

 This respository is to stored the 2022 IMMC Singapore materials from ACJC team.
 It includes the written report and code for simulation.
 The boarding_plan_core.py is programme that uses a different approach from the one presented in the written report.